DoD-Platform-One/gluon/docs/wait-jobs.md

 The following values can be configured for the wait-job in your `chart/values.yaml` file:

-- `waitjob.scripts.image`: This defines the container image to be used for running scripts in the wait-job.
+- `waitJob.scripts.image`: This defines the container image to be used for running scripts in the wait-job.
-- `waitjob.permissions.apiGroups`: This defines the API groups that the wait-job should have access to.
+- `waitJob.permissions.apiGroups`: This defines the API groups that the wait-job should have access to.
 This should be a list of API groups.
-- `waitjob.permissions.resources`: This defines the resources that the wait-job should have access to.
+- `waitJob.permissions.resources`: This defines the resources that the wait-job should have access to.
 This should be a list of resources.
+- `waitJob.permissions.verbs`: This (optional) list defines the verbs that can be taken upon the resources the wait-job has access to.
+If not provided, this defaults to `["list", "get", "watch"]`.

 A sample is included below: